 The performance of the team is really the main measure of productivity.
-However, sometimes a very good manager might have a poor team, and on the flipside of that a poor manager might have a good team.
+However, sometimes a very good manager might have a poor team, and on the flipside of that, a poor manager might have a good team.

 It is important to base productivity measurement on more than just how the team is doing.
-Base it on things like the interaction, how organised the team is, the soft skills rather than just the results.
+Base it on things like the interaction, how organized the team is, the soft skills rather than just the results.

 A mixture of quantitative and qualitative monitoring is best.
 Observations by the team leader’s line manager can also be used.

 If there is a problem with something a team leader has done, we’ll explain why the decision may not have been the best, and show them what to do next time.